google/fscrypt/README.md

   By default, `fscrypt setup` calibrates the hashing to use all CPUs and take about 1 second.
 The `--time` option to `fscrypt setup` can be used to customize this time when creating the configuration file.

-* "compatibility" can be "legacy" to support kernels older than v4.8, or the empty string to only support kernels v4.8 and later.

 * "options" are the encryption options to use for new encrypted
   directories: